ElucidataInc/polly-docs/docs/Apps/Lipidomics Data/Lipidomics Visualization Dashboard.md

 *   Upload input files
 *   Perform preprocessing of data
 *   Visualize input data based on lipid class or species, fatty acids or sum of carbons
-*   Perform Quality checks on your data
+*   Perform quality checks on your data
 *   Perform differential expression using ANOVA or Limma t-test
-*   Visualize data in the form of heatmap
+*   Visualize data in the form of a heatmap

 ##Caveats